AndersonIvanildo/Data-Structure-Learning/README.md

 # Data Structure Learning
 This is a repository used to review my studies with the main Data Structures and their characteristics and application examples.
+The idea behind the repository is to demonstrate the data structures in examples with some additions to the basic structure.
+All data structure codes written were copied/inspired by the course _"The Complete Data Structures and Algorithms Course in Python"_ by _Elshad Karimov_ available on the Udemy platform.
+The link to the course is https://www.udemy.com/course/data-structures-and-algorithms-bootcamp-in-python/

 ### Table of Contents
 - [Linked List](#linked-list)